OpenStealer/.github/profile/README.md

     <summary>Click To See The FAQ
     </summary>

+- Why will this project take time before being released ?
+  - Actually already have some things to finish
+  - Not sure when I will be able to use my computer again because I'm moving
+  - I want to offer something good enough to avoid paying for shitty pasted stealers but not good enough to be sold everywhere
+  - I have to think on a update frequency since probably no one will contribute to it

 - Will the duplicates be automatically removed ?
   - Yes.

 - What will be the MAIN Stub language ?
   - JS if prices goes lower and C++ if prices goes higher (for other stealers).
 [Future potential languages for stubs](https://github.com/OpenStealer#polls)

+- Will any custom obfuscator/crypter be "included" ?
+  - Well it's not sure but it could be done after some update, here is a poll for [Stub Obfuscator/Crypter](https://github.com/OpenStealer#polls)

 - Will it have multiple stubs(multiple languages)
   - I will think about it.